MohammedAthiq/student-management-system-java-mysql/README.md

 ## Screenshot

 ![Console Output Screenshot](screenshot.png)
-*Sample console output showing the "View Students" feature with two records displayed.*
+*Console output for the “View Students” feature displaying sample records.*

 ## License
 This project is licensed under the MIT License — see the `LICENSE` file for details (or add one).